-William Partlett's new book Why the Russian Constitution Matters (2024, Bloomsbury Publishing), explores these consequences.
-It argues that today's strongmen rely on what he calls the "constitutional dark arts".
-This is the argument the constitutional centralisation of power in a leader is a better way to secure democracy, sovereignty and economic development.
+William Partlett's new book Why the Russian Constitution Matters (2024, Bloomsbury Publishing), examines the constitutional details of this strongman project.
+It describes how today's strongmen rely on a technique that Partlett calls the "constitutional dark arts".
+This is the argument that the constitutional centralisation of power in one leader is a better way to secure democracy, sovereignty and economic development than a system of democratic checks and balances.

-In examining the constitutional dark arts, the talk will examine: how has Putin weaponised the centralisation of constitutional power to build his own personal power?
-What are the implications for a post-Putin Russia?
-What role do constitutions play in shaping authoritarian strongman government elsewhere?
-And what lessons are there for American voters as they consider their choice in the upcoming election?
+In examining the constitutional dark arts, the talk will examine: How has Putin weaponised the centralisation of constitutional power to build his own personal power?
+What are the implications for Russia today and after Putin leaves office?
+How precisely will Trump attempt to build this strongman model in the United States and how can it be resisted?

 AIIA Victoria invites you to join A/Prof. William Partlett in conversation with Dr. Robert Horvath (La Trobe University) and Petr Kuzmin.
 Copies of the book will be available for sale at 20% discount.
 Or to order online, please go to: https://www.bloomsbury.com/au/why-the-russian-constitution-matters-9781509972197/.